dfodeker/podAi/README.md

 ## Overview
 This project aims to revolutionize podcast interactions using advanced AI technologies.
 Leveraging OpenAI's GPT-3 model and voice synthesis technologies, the project brings about a truly interactive podcast experience.
 By employing techniques like Similarity Detection and Topic Extraction, the AI assistant can provide engaging, relevant, and on-point responses to user inputs.

-## Features

-- **Similarity Detection**: The AI assistant can search through past interactions for user input that closely aligns with the current user's input.
-This is accomplished using state-of-the-art Natural Language Processing (NLP) techniques such as word embeddings.

-- **Topic Extraction**: Once similar past interactions are found, the AI assistant uses these interactions to determine the main theme of the conversation.
-Topic Extraction is facilitated using NLP techniques such as Latent Dirichlet Allocation (LDA), Named Entity Recognition (NER), or keyword extraction.

 ### Prerequisites